CarmackMo/GlobalIllumination/ReadMe.md

 ## Introduction

 This is a simple global illuminator developed based on the principle of ray tracing technology with C/C++.
+I used *Lanbert* equation as the ray tracing model of this illuminator.

-The outcome of the global illumination can be seen in the following image:
+The outcome of the global illumination can be seen in the following image.
+The sphere on the right-top corner and the two spheres on the right-down corner use smooth material, while the rest of the spheres use rough material.

 ![Outcome](./Outcome.jpg)